 I also believe that Christianity isn’t simply about God forgiving our sins and eventually getting to heaven.
 The Bible teaches that God made people for a relationship with Him.
 He cares about us.
 Receiving forgiveness for our sins is NOT the entirety of Christianity.
 He wants us to have a full life.
 Jesus said in John 10:10, “I came that they may have life, and have it abundantly.”

 When we abide in Jesus, life is better.
 Not that Jesus takes away all our problems, but He helps us through our problems.
 There seems to be a direct correlation between the faith I demonstrate and the power of Jesus I notice.
 I grow my faith so that I can know Jesus better.
-When I know Jesus better, I see Him more clearly and notice His works more consistently.
+When I know Jesus better, I worship Him, see Him more clearly, and notice His works more consistently.